ajamess/WildlifeAI/docs/BUILDING.md

-Run scripts/freeze_win.bat or follow README commands.
+See README for build steps.